 Big Money for Big Cats

 “Big cats mean big money, which is probably why efforts are being made to create tiger reserves even in places where tigers are not present and local tribes are being illegally evicted.
-If they enter the reserve, they face the risk of beating, torture, forest crimes and even death.
-On the contrary, thousands of tourists are welcomed and hotels and restaurants are flourishing,” says Sharadchandra Lele of the Bangalore-based Ashoka Trust for Research in Ecology and Environment (ATREE).
+If they enter the reserve, they face the risk of beating, extortion, or jail in the name of forest crimes.
+On the contrary, thousands of tourists are welcomed and hotels and restaurants are flourishing,” says Sharachchandra Lele of the Bangalore-based Ashoka Trust for Research in Ecology and Environment (ATREE).

 Supporting Lele's statement, Research and Advocacy Officer of Survival International, Fiore Longo says that